 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Notre Dame, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Notre Dame, approximately 32% of students took out student loans averaging $6,600 a year.
-That adds up to $26,400 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Notre Dame, approximately 33% of students took out student loans averaging $6,674 a year.
+That adds up to $26,696 over four years for those students.

 The student loan default rate at Notre Dame is 0.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Notre Dame Graduates Make?bachelor's degree recipients from Notre Dame make around $78,400 per year during the early years of their employment.
-This is good news for future Notre Dame graduates since it is 97% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Notre Dame Graduates Make?students who graduate with a bachelor's degree from Notre Dame make about $78,400 a year during their first few years of employment after graduation.
+That's great news for Notre Dame students since it is 97% more than the average college graduate's salary of $39,802 per year.